 The Economic and Social Benefits of Farmers Markets in BC project supports the economic diversification of British Columbia’s small-scale agriculture industry by focussing on the development of farmers markets in communities across the province.
 Our purpose is to measure the social and economic benefits of farmers markets across British Columbia in order to quantify the significant contributions of farmers markets and to increase their visibility both locally and provincially.
 Measuring impacts will fill a critical gap in farmers markets’ business plans by providing a benchmark that is currently lacking for direct farm marketing but is available for other types of agriculture in the province.

-For a copy of the final reports from 2006 please contact Dr. David Connell.
+In 2012 we completed assessments for 33 individual markets.
+A final report is available for each market and for the province.
+For a copy of the final reports please contact Dr. David Connell.

 This project is a collaborative effort between Dr. David J Connell and the BC Association of Farmers' Markets.
 Funding for this project is provided by the Investment Agriculture Foundation and its funding partners the Government of Canada and the Province of British Columbia, the University of Northern British Columbia, and individual farmers markets.
 In-kind support is provided by BC Association of Farmers Markets.